PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 ## Chapter overview

-While there are several bisulfite-sequencing assays (see __CHAPTER__) and many different software tools, there are four fundamental steps when analysing bisulfite-sequencing data:
+This chapter outlines the steps in a bioinformatics analysis of a whole-genome bisulfite-sequencing dataset.
+Throughout this chapter I concentrate on the methylC-seq protocol, which is a directional protocol and the standard whole-genome bisulfite-sequencing assay.
+All data used in my thesis were generated using this protocol (__CHECK__).
+Other bisulfite-sequencing assays, particularly targeted assays such as RRBS and Methyl-Seq, require some additional tweaks.

+There are four fundamental steps in the bioinformatics analysis:

 1. Data quality control checks
 2. Read mapping and post-processing of mapped reads